 The consortium will work together to determine the shape of future services and best practices as they align around solutions for the common good.
 Ultimately, APTrust will enable academic libraries to protect the scholarship produced by the academy, a value that will transcend us all.*

-Currently the Academic Preservation Trust includes 17 members from public and private institutions.
-It remains a consortia that values collaboration among the deans of libraries, technologists, and content specialists from each member institution.
+Currently the Academic Preservation Trust includes public and private higher education-members, but is exploring additional membership models.
+It remains a consortia that values collaboration among the leaders, technologists, and content specialists from each member institution.

 * The APTrust Story: a collaborative model for digital preservation by Martha Sites, Deputy University Librarian, University of Virginia, 04/22/13.